Testing Enterprise Software

 In this episode, I talk to Matthias Hamburg about model-based testing.
 Matthias is an experienced expert in the software testing community and provides valuable insights into the problems and solutions of model-based testing.
 He reports on studies that show that test automation often does not deliver the desired results and explains the difficulties he has experienced in practice, such as insufficient modeling knowledge and gaps between modeling and test execution.
-Matthias introduces a new tool that aims to close these gaps and emphasizes the importance of no-code generation to make testers’ work easier.
+Matthias introduces a new tool designed to close these gaps and emphasizes the importance of no-code generation to make testing easier.
 A fascinating conversation about the future of software testing!

 "The World Quality Report shows that test automation often fails to achieve the business goals that were hoped for." - Matthias Hamburg

 Matthias Hamburg was Managing Consultant at Sogeti Deutschland GmbH until his retirement in 2019.
 His professional focus is on test analysis, test management and test process improvement.
 He continues to volunteer for the German Testing Board (GTB) and its umbrella organization ISTQB.
-Among other things, he publishes the Advanced Test Analyst syllabus and the standard glossary of test terms in English and German.
+Among other things, he publishes the Advanced Test Analyst syllabus and the standard glossary of testing terms in English and German.

 Model-based testing (MBT) promises efficiency and quality assurance at the highest level.
 In practice, however, MBT often fails to deliver the expected results.
 Studies such as the World Quality Report by Capgemini and Sogeti confirm this phenomenon: test automation often fails to achieve business objectives.
 CI/CD processes stutter instead of running smoothly, and the expected increase in efficiency does not materialize.
 There seems to be a gap between the brilliant theory and the sobering practice.